pennersr/django-allauth/docs/providers.rst

 To use Metamask, you must install web3 via "pip install web3" to your project, or put it in your requirements file.

+This module implements an ajax powered login flow between metamask and django-allauth.

+The javascript first checks for Metamask, and if it is available then it grabs the wallet address. django-allauth uses this wallet address as the username.
+Be aware that every wallet you connect to the site will generate a new account.
+You can have only one account attached to the site at a time, but to log in as another account you must disconnect Metamask as you log out from django, and reconnect using a different wallet address.

+This account is NOT LOGGED IN immediately.
+To verify that the correct user is signing it, the Metamask provider now sends a login token to be signed by the metamask wallet.
+Metamask pops up a dialogue to sign the token, and sends it back.

+django-allauth now uses web3 to verify that the wallet address in username signed this token.
+It uses the SocialToken model to store the token for comparison.
+If the addresses match, then django-allauth completes the login and spits the user out at the designated page.

+TODO:
+  - Helpers incoming in the next week to add custom chain_ids and tokens to metamask.
+  - verification off private chains instead of the mainnet.
+  -

 The following Metamask settings are available:

 .. code-block:: python